-GSI Description Example Costs and Maintenanc e Undergroun d Retention Systems Underground retention systems are another structural approach that instead of reducing the peak stormwater runoff in a storm event by intercepting stormwater runoff and metering it out back the system retains the stormwater for reuse.
+GSI Description Example Costs and Maintenance Undergroun d Retention Systems Underground retention systems are another structural approach to reducing peak stormwater runoff by intercepting runoff in a storm event, but instead of metering it out back out into the storm drain system, it is retained for reuse.
 The reuse of stormwater could be for irrigation purposes or building reuse for fire protection or grey water flushing.
 These systems can be constructed as a building cistern or from high density polyethylene pipe, metal pipe, or concrete box type structures installed underground.
-Installation Costs: \$1.00- \$1.50/Gal + / - of water stored Maintenance : sediment removal at pretreatment device - \$100 per year/unit Stormwater Wetland Retention Systems Stormwater wetland retention systems are systems of stormwater retention that employs the use of natural wetlands to store, treat and control stormwater discharges, and also provide a natural habitat for animal species.
+Installation Costs: \$1.00- \$1.50/Gal + / - of water stored Maintenance: sediment removal at pretreatment device - \$100 per year/unit Stormwater Wetland Retention Systems Stormwater wetland retention systems are systems of stormwater retention that employs the use of natural wetlands to store, treat and control stormwater discharges, and also provide a natural habitat for animal species.
 These systems are designed with multiple water storage pools and different wetland regimes that as stormwater runoff flows through the system pollutant removal is achieved by settling and vegetation uptake.
 Large storage pools can be designed into the wetland system to provide large volumes of stormwater storage.
-Installation Costs: \$2.3/cu. ft of water stored Maintenance : sediment removal, replacement plantings - 2%-5% of capital costs or \$0.1/cu. ft of water stored
+Installation Costs: \$2.3/cu. ft of water stored Maintenance: sediment removal, replacement plantings - 2%-5% of capital costs or \$0.1/cu. ft of water stored